User Roles: General Information

 Predefined Roles

-With every major release of MYOB Advanced multiple new forms are added to the system.
+With every major release of MYOB Acumatica multiple new forms are added to the system.
 Depending on the added functionality, any number of new predefined roles can be supplied, which will provide access to the new forms, or access for existing predefined roles can be modified.

 If you have modified access rights to a system entity for a predefined role, then the system preserves your changes during the upgrade but updates access rights to other entities for this role, if any were added, deleted, or updated with the new release.